Detecting Topological Phase Transition in Superconductor-Semiconductor Hybrids by Electronic Raman Spectroscopy: Introduction

-{\it Introduction.---}Topological superconductivity has motivated an impressive amount of studies in the past fifteen years due to its possible use for fault tolerant quantum computation \cite{tanaka2011symmetry,ali12,sta13,sarma2015majorana,sat16,sato2017topological,lutchyn2018majorana,zhang2019next,frolov2019quest,org20,aguado2020majorana,Marra_2022,tanaka2024theory}.
-To realize topological superconductivity, superconductor-semiconductor hybrids attracted most of the attention \cite{sat09,sat10,PhysRevLett.105.077001,PhysRevLett.105.177002,tam21,asa13,esl24}, where the topological phase occurs after a topological phase transition (TPT) when an applied magnetic field closes and reopens the bulk energy gap.
-In the topological phase, Majorana zero modes (MZMs) emerge at both ends of the wire and define a nonlocal fermion.
+Topological superconductivity has motivated an impressive amount of studies in the past fifteen years due to its possible use for fault tolerant quantum computation \cite{tanaka2011symmetry,ali12,sta13,sarma2015majorana,sat16,sato2017topological,lutchyn2018majorana,zhang2019next,frolov2019quest,org20,aguado2020majorana,Marra_2022,tanaka2024theory}.
+To realize topological superconductivity, superconductor-semiconductor hybrids attracted most of the attention \cite{sat09,sat10,PhysRevLett.105.077001,PhysRevLett.105.177002,tam21,asa13,esl24}.
+Applying a magnetic field in the hybrid systems causes the bulk energy gap to close and reopen, involving a change in a topological invariant defined over the entire momentum space. {This gap closing and reopening implies that} electrons in the hybrid system undergo a topological phase transition (TPT) across a critical field.
+In the topological phase above the critical field, Majorana zero modes (MZMs), self-conjugated zero-energy quasiparticles obeying non-Abelian exchange statistics, emerge at both ends of the wire and define a nonlocal fermion.
 While braiding MZMs allows for implementing fault-tolerant qubit operations~\cite{nay08}, the unambiguous identification of MZMs and topological superconductivity is still a challenging task~\cite{prada2019andreev}.

 There are two ways to identify topological superconductivity: detecting MZMs or measuring the TPT.
 Regarding the former, despite numerous experiments in superconductor-semiconductor hybrids, unequivocal evidence has yet to be established~\cite{lutchyn2018majorana,zhang2019next,prada2019andreev,tanaka2024theory}.
 This is because hybrid systems exhibit unavoidable effects, such as disorder~\cite{Pikulin2012A,PhysRevB.107.184519}, nonuniform potentials \cite{kel12,cay15}, and formation of quantum dots~\cite{PhysRevLett.123.117001,PhysRevB.98.245407}, that generically cause the appearance of trivial Andreev bound states~\cite{prada2019andreev}.
 These states mimic the local properties of MZMs, leading to a nearly quantized local conductance even in the topologically trivial phase~\cite{kel12,pra12,roy13,sta14,cay15,liu17,moo18,PhysRevB.104.134507,sah23}.
-This makes it difficult to distinguish between MZMs and trivial states through local conductance measurements~\cite{prada2019andreev}, thereby blurring the signal of the TPT.
+This makes it difficult to distinguish between MZMs and trivial Andreev bound states through local conductance measurements~\cite{prada2019andreev}, thereby blurring the signal of the TPT.